neajul/Hosthandleiding/content/2-1_hardware.md

 Nothing good lasts forever, and that is especially true for HDDs.
 In anticipation of hard drive failure and data loss, you probably don't want to save all your data on one HDD.
 Fixing or recovering data from an old hard disk is magnitudes more expensive than a new disk, and not guaranteed to work.
 Instead, it's recommended to set up what is called a RAID configuration.

-In layman's terms, this means that multiple hard drives are set up in such a way that every piece of data is present on multiple disks, so that if one of the drives fails, no data is lost, and it can simply be replaced.
+This means that multiple hard drives are set up in such a way that every piece of data is present on multiple disks, so that if one of the drives fails, no data is lost, and it can simply be replaced.
 The most simple RAID configuration is RAID-0, which is two hard drives that are exact mirrors of each other.
 Every time data is written to one of the drives, it's written to the other one as well.
 If one of the drives fails, you can simply exchange it without any data lost.

 Obviously, this doubles the cost of storage, as you will have to buy double the amount of hard disks.
 But, especially if you plan to set something up for multiple users with the goal of maintaining service for a long period of time, you should seriously consider this.
 Also, (at the point of writing) two HDDs are still cheaper than the equivalent amount of storage on an SSD.